How to cut the perfect lawn

 A well-fed lawn also looks more lush and striped, so why not use one of our Best Buy lawn feeds.

 It's best to cut the grass when it's dry as wet grass clippings are harder for the mower to pick up and you're likely to get lumps of clippings left on the lawn.
 When Which?
 Gardening tests lawn mowers we give them a mark for how well they cut wet grass.
-You can find out which ones do well in our lawn mower reviews.

 You should never cut frosty grass as you'll damage the grass and can leave marks wear you've been.